stock2shop/website/content/help/dolfin.md

 ## Before We integrate
 ***

-### Next Steps
-Below is an overview outlining the process of integration and on boarding:

-1. Data Discussion
-    1. Discuss product configuration
-    2. Discuss order configuration
-2. Initiate Sync to Stock2Shop
-3. Test channel integration (products / orders)
-4. Handover and Training

 ### What we need from you
 In order to communicate with your Dolfin accounting system, we require the following information: